BitLee-design/Agir/README.md

 Welcome to my Agir App.
-This is my first steps on Git.
+This is my first step into Git.

 Will highly appreciate colab.